Skip to main content

 When Do You Need a Rental Verification Form (UK)?

 A rental verification form is needed as part of the tenant screening process whenever a landlord or letting agent is considering granting a new tenancy to a prospective tenant in England and Wales.
-The form should be used in conjunction with other screening tools — including a credit check, an affordability assessment, and an employment or income verification — to build a comprehensive picture of the prospective tenant's suitability.
+The form should be used in conjunction with other screening tools — including a credit check, an affordability assessment, and an employment or income verification — to build a thorough picture of the prospective tenant's suitability.

 The form is particularly important for private landlords renting out individual residential properties who may not have access to the professional referencing services available to large letting agencies.
-A structured form ensures that the landlord obtains consistent, relevant information from the previous landlord and provides a documentary record of the due diligence carried out before the tenancy was granted.
+A structured form confirms that the landlord obtains consistent, relevant information from the previous landlord and provides a documentary record of the due diligence carried out before the tenancy was granted.

 Letting agents managing tenancy applications on behalf of landlords routinely use rental verification forms as part of their standard referencing workflow.
 Under the Code of Practice for Registered Property Agents (developed by the Regulation of Property Agents Working Group, which reported in 2019), letting agents are expected to conduct proper referencing checks and to document their process.